ehmicky/handle-cli-error/README.md

 _Type_: `boolean`\
 _Default_: `false`

-When `true`, the process exits without logging anything on the console.
+Exits the process without logging anything on the console.

 #### 🚒 timeout